 The lasting shutdown of certain portions of the federal government has little effect on employees at the two U.S. DOT .
 This group is typically tasked with overseeing trucking and highway operations

-Reason being, these agencies are funded by other sources aside from the basic annual appropriations.
+The reason being, these agencies are funded by other sources aside from the basic annual appropriations.
 Sources such as the Highway Trust Fund.
-The Highway Trust fund is a transportation fund which receives money from a federal fuel tax of $18.4 cents per gallon on gasoline and $24.4 cents per gallon on diesel fuel.
+The Highway Trust fund is a transportation fund that receives money from a federal fuel tax of $18.4 cents per gallon on gasoline and $24.4 cents per gallon on diesel fuel.

 For now, the agency has enough cash flow and capital to operate for a limited period of time.
 However, it is unclear how long a “limited period” is, meaning the agency could be impacted by the shutdown should it continue.

 In sum, more than 20,000 DOT employees have been furloughed, with the bulk of them coming from the Federal Aviation Administration (18,000 of their 27,000 employees).

 The FMCSA ranks No. 3 on the list of DOT employees, employing 1,156.